What are we looking for in a tenant?

 We will consider applications from those with established practices, as well as those of junior call or have recently completed pupillage and who demonstrate exceptional ability, commitment and enthusiasm.

-We are a common law set and although we practise predominantly in crime, many of our members have mixed practices with Regulatory and Immigration Law an ever increasing part of our work.
+We are a common law set and although we practice predominantly in Criminal Law, many of our members have mixed practices with Regulatory and Immigration Law a vital part of our work.
 We also welcome applications from those qualified, or who are intending to undertake the training, to accept Direct Public Access instructions.
 More details about our direct access work can be found on the Direct Access page of this website.

 What can 9 KBW offer you?

 The experience and stability that comes with being one of the longest established sets in the Temple.
 We are a diverse and multi-cultural set with friendly and approachable members, who provide strong and genuine support for one another, on a daily basis.

-If members or pupils wish to apply for Crown Prosecution Service Panels, or other agency panels, our highly experienced Managing Consultant is there to guide each through the process and our Clerks are very well versed in knowing the experience necessary to qualify for general as well as specialist panels and will assist and guide those considering whether to apply through achieving the necessary experience and knowledge to do so.
+If members or pupils wish to apply for the Crown Prosecution Service Advocate Panels, or other agency panels, our highly experienced Managing Consultant and Senior Clerk are there to guide each through the process.
+Our clerks are very well versed in knowing the experience necessary to qualify for general as well as specialist panels and will assist and guide those considering whether to apply through achieving the necessary experience and knowledge to do so.

 Since the inception of Advocate Panels our success rate at all levels, including Grade 4 in Serious Crime, Serious Fraud, RASSO for the CPS, and the SFO Panel has been exceptional.